Roberto Citran

 Roberto Citran (born 26 January 1955) is an Italian actor.

 Life and career

 Born in Padua, Citran graduated in psychology and founded the university film club CinemaUno.
 After some sporadic stage works he founded a small theater company, "Punto e Virgola".

-Citran is best known for his films with fellow Paduan director Carlo Mazzacurati, who in 1989 got him his first main role in Il prete bello.
+Citran is best known for his films with fellow Paduan director Carlo Mazzacurati, who in 1989 got him his first main role in The Handsome Priest.

 In 1994, Citran won a Volpi Cup for best supporting actor for his performance in Mazzacurati's The Bull.